arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Getting Started with the ARM Top-level Template Structure ###

-In this exercise you will learn about the **Azure Resource Manager** (ARM) Template Language, its Top-level Template structure, and you will explore the different sections of it, learning about its usage, and how to construct them.
+In this exercise you will learn about the **Azure Resource Manager** Template Language, its Top-level Template structure, and you will explore the different sections of it, learning about its usage, and how to construct them.

 <a name="Ex1Task1" />
 #### Task 1 – Introduction to the ARM Template Language ####